 - Specific focuses on methodological areas such as editing and imputation, weighting and estimation, index number construction, confidentiality etc.

 Provides information and guidance on carrying out in-depth quality reviews.
-This includes focuses on specific methodology, bringing in external experts and carrying out National Statistician Quality Reviews (NSQRs).
+This includes focus on specific methodology, bringing in external experts and carrying out National Statistician’s Quality Reviews (NSQRs).

 - Statistical methods: